 - Source ZEB: Building produces at least as much energy as it uses in a year when accounted for at the source.
 The Legacy Center is considered a source ZEB because the energy generated on-site through PV and wood is greater than the energy used when accounted for at the source.

-- Emissions (carbon) ZEB: Building produces at least as much emissions-free renewable energy as it uses from emission-producing energy sources annually.
+- Emissions (carbon) ZEB: The building produces at least as much emissions-free renewable energy as it uses from emission-producing energy sources annually.
 The excess renewable energy the Legacy Center produces, along with on-site carbon sequestration through its forested land, offsets the carbon emissions resulting from the project’s operations.

 - Location: Baraboo, Wisconsin